csc301-winter-2020/team-project-4-harvard-medical-school/deliverable-1/planning.md

 By understanding how students approach diagnosis decision making, we can learn to prevent medical errors, as well as better guide students in their medical education.

 ## 4. How will you build it?
-Our plan is to deploy an Express + React Node.js application.
-We have decided to use TypeScript to maintain our Express and React files to maintain code quality and make it easier for team members to pick up the technology that they are unfamiliar with (via VSCode’s intellisense and autocomplete).
+Our plan is to deploy an Express + React Node.js application on Heroku.
+We have decided to use TypeScript to maintain our Express and React files to maintain code quality and make it easier for team members to pick up any technology that they are unfamiliar with (via VSCode’s intellisense and autocomplete).

-The majority of our team is already well acquainted with Express, React, Node.js, and TypeScript, having used it to develop web applications in previous courses (mainly CSC309).
+The majority of our team is already well acquainted with Express, React, Node.js, TypeScript, and Heroku, having used such technologies to develop web applications in previous courses (mainly CSC309).

-For our database solution we have decided to use MySQL via Google’s Cloud services, as our designated database architect has extensive experience with this technology.
+We have decided to host our application's database on AWS, as our designated database architect has extensive experience with this technology.
+Our partner has notified us that he is willing to pay the costs of maintaining our AWS database while the product is under development.

 Our application will require an OCR solution to recognize user handwriting.
 We plan to use Google’s Cloud Vision API, as we have personally tested it as a team and deemed it accurate enough in handling our inputs.
 Amazon S3 Object Storage will be used for image storage.

 Our application will also integrate with the Isabel Health Care API, which will give clients information about potential diagnoses, disease predictions, and suggestions to further patient interviews.

 ## 5. What are the user stories that make up the MVP?
-1. As a medical student, Nick would like a seamless note taking experience to organize his notes in an easily accessible format so that he can save time and paper.
 2. As a medical science educator, Dave would like a Chrome compatible web application to view and manage student patient diagnoses  in order to streamline the teaching process.
 3. As a medical researcher, Samson would like a way to collect student diagnoses notes to be used for research purposes in order to advance pedagogy in the medical sciences.
 4. As a medical student, Damian would like to organize his patient interview notes into patient profiles that clearly outline the characteristics of each patient in an easily accessible way.